Updated: Apr 13

 2. Power Dressing

-Some believe power dressing helps portray a sense of confidence.
-Arrive in your Lamborghini, gold sunnies, LV trenchcoat, Gucci briefcase.
+Some believed power dressing helps portray a sense of confidence.
+Arrive in your Lamborghini, gold sunnies, LV trench coat, Gucci briefcase.
 Having attended and bidded at hundreds of auctions, unless it is your dress code or you are performing your duties as an agent, power dressing as a private buyer will only usually help the rookie bidder feel confident.
 Ultimately, an amateur's body language will give him/herself away.
 We've seen quite a few winning bidders in shorts and tongs, by the way.
 So, attire plays no part in helping you win the auction.
+If anything at all, it helps other bidders identify who the rookie is...

 3. Body Language.
 Poker Face?

-Our buyers agents study the bidders and auctioneer and adapt our behaviours to suit the situation.
+Our buyers agents are trained to study the bidders and auctioneer and we adapt our bids and behaviours to suit the situation.

 Professional bidders like us use huge bids to speed up the auction and lock out lowballers.